Tahini is not the easiest item to find in the grocery store. The reason? Blame its versatility.

 We try our best not to be tahini snobs, but firmly believe that tahini should contain minimal ingredients and no preservatives or chemicals (that’s how we make all our tahini).

-If you’re never tried tahini before and are curious what it tastes like, check out this post where we asked our followers to describe what tahini tastes like to them.
+If you’re never tried tahini before and are curious what it tastes like, check our post where we asked our followers to describe what tahini tastes like to them.

 Use our handy tahini finder to see where your closest tahini store locator is.